-[2] You must refer to the designed open ground guidance on the Forestry Commission Scotland Technical Support page to see how designed open ground will apply to your application.
+[2] You must refer to the designed open ground guidance on the general Woodland Creation page to see how designed open ground will apply to your application.
 For example additional open ground, in excess of the specified percentage, may be permissible depending on the specifics of the site, but will not be eligible for grant support.